 The bathroom is full of recyclable products, but many people overlook this area of the house.
-A recent study conducted in partnership with the Johnson & Johnson Family of Consumer Companies found that nearly 60 percent of people who said they rarely or never recycle bathroom products reported a lack of awareness as the reason.
-Read on to improve your bathroom recycling and to learn about the many items in this space — from shampoo and lotion bottles to toilet paper rolls — that can widely be recycled.
+A recent study conducted in partnership with the Johnson & Johnson Family of Consumer Companies found that nearly 60% of people who said they rarely or never recycle bathroom products reported a lack of awareness as the reason.
+Read on to improve your bathroom recycling and learn about the many items in this space — from shampoo and lotion bottles to toilet paper rolls — that can widely be recycled.

 Frequent Bathroom Products Recycling Questions

 How do I know which products in the bathroom can be recycled and which ones can’t?

 Check with your local municipality to see what materials are accepted curbside in your area.
 You can also use our Recycling Search to find locations near you for drop-off.
 In general, plastic bottles marked #1 or #2 (shampoo, lotion, mouthwash), bandage boxes, tissue boxes, and toilet paper rolls are likely to be accepted.
 On the other hand, toothpaste tubes, pumps from bottles, dental floss containers, and toothbrushes are less likely to be accepted, but many of these items have mail-in programs you can use.

 Do I need to rinse all the shampoo out of a bottle before I recycle?

 It helps to get as much shampoo out as possible, but a quick rinse is fine — don’t worry about squeezing out every last drop.

 Do I need to remove the labels from bottles?

 In general, you don’t have to scrape the labels off the bottles in order to recycle them.
 Use the same practices you would for a water bottle, juice bottle or milk jug.

 What about the plastic wrap that items like toilet paper are often packaged in?